Evaluation of the Efficacy and Safety of a 4-month Daily Regimen (2HZPM/2HPM) for Treatment of Pulmonary TB (ESCAPE-TB)

 Detailed Description

 Shorter regimens have the potential to impact on TB control by reducing TB incidence and mortality, and improve outcomes by increasing patient adherence to treatments and decreasing duration to cure, in addition to reducing costs to the health system and the patient.
 The purpose of this prospective, three year, single arm study is to evaluate whether a short course, four-month regimen containing rifapentine and moxifloxacin (2HZPM/2HPM) are as effective and/or as tolerable as the standard six-month regimen for the treatment of drug-susceptible, pulmonary tuberculosis (TB).
-A historical group receiving the standard six-month regimen is used as control.
+A historical group receiving the standard six-month regimen is used as control at a ratio of 1:2.
 The pharmacokinetic and pharmacodynamic profile of rifapentine in Asian patients.
 Analysis of of histocompatibility leucocyte antigen (HLA) associations with adverse events and changes in biomarkers will be done.

 Study Type